 A 'stray' dog can be a dog whose owner isn't present, one that has been let out on its own or a family pet that has escaped.
 Stray dogs can cause problems such as road accidents, indiscriminate fouling and attacks on people or animals.
 Under the Environmental Protection Act 1990, dog wardens have the authority to seize any dog that is in a public place unsupervised.

-Where it is possible to immediately identify its owners, a stray dog may be returned to the owners on the first occasion where it is found to be stray.
+Where it is possible to immediately identify the owner, safe and practical to do so, a stray dog may be returned to the owners on the first occasion where it is found to be stray.

-Other stray dogs will be taken to our kennels.
-A dog owner has up to seven days to claim back their dog.
+Stray dogs will be taken to our kennels.
+The owner has up to seven days to claim back their dog.
 A list of dogs found by our wardens can be seen on the Stray dog register page.
 This register is updated every hour, including evenings and weekends.

-On reclaiming a dog, the owner will have to pay a fee and kennelling charges in full to the Council by contacting the Rushcliffe Communcity Contact Centre on 0115 981 9911, before a dog can be reclaimed from the kennels.
-Dogs can only be reclaimed from the kennels from Monday to Friday, between 10.00 am and 4.00pm .
+On reclaiming a dog, the owner will have to pay a fee and all charges including kennelling in full to the Council by contacting the Rushcliffe Communcity Contact Centre on 0115 981 9911, before a dog can be reclaimed from the kennels.
+Dogs can only be reclaimed from the kennels from Monday to Friday, between 10.00 am and 4.00pm.

 If a dog is not reclaimed it will either be re-homed or, sadly, humanely destroyed.

-Fees are based on a formula of the statutory amount (£25.00 per dog), a Rushcliffe administration fee of £25, plus the daily kennel rate, plus any veterinary fees.
-The fees are set by a formula defined by the Government and are not negotiable.
+The fees are not negotiable.
 Neither the kennels nor the Council will waive or reduce the fees, or accept payment by instalments.
 Please note that the day rate is per any part of a day.

 If you have lost your dog, contact the dog warden, with a full description of your dog and where the dog was lost.
 A list of dogs found by our wardens can be seen on the Stray dog register page.
 This register is updated every hour, including evenings and weekends.